BBrzek/Hyperparameter-Optimization-of-DQN-Using-GAs/README.md

 Each file contains a unique name representing the selection_crossover_mutation.csv configuration under which it was generated.
 The files contain 3,200 records, each representing an individual across successive generations for the given genetic algorithm.

 - The first column represents the GA iteration number.
-- The second column contains information about the optimized hyperparameters and their values.
+- The second column contains information about the optimized hyperparameters and their values in the following order: Gamma, Learning Rate, Replay Buffer Size, and Agent's Neural Network Update Frequency.
 - The third column provides the agent's performance for the given configuration.
 - The fourth column shows the highest score achieved in a specific generation.